TemitopeOresegun/cybersecurity-practice-labs/TryHackMe/module-1-introduction-to-cybersecurity/offensive-security-intro/README.md

 # Offensive Security Intro - TryHackMe

 ## Overview
-This lab introduces the basics of offensive security and ethical hacking.
-The goal is to understand how attackers identify vulnerabilities and exploit them to gain access to systems.
+This lab introduces the basics of **offensive security** and ethical hacking.
+Focus is on understanding how attackers identify vulnerabilities and exploit them to gain access to systems.

+## Key Concepts Learned
+- Introduction to offensive security
+- Penetration testing basics
+- Ethical hacking principles
+- Understanding vulnerabilities and attack vectors

 ## Lab Completion
-Successfully completed the challenge and captured the flag:
+Successfully completed the lab and captured the flag:

 **Flag:** `BANK-HACKED` ✅

-## Key Concepts Learned
-- Introduction to offensive security
-- Understanding how attackers exploit vulnerabilities
-- Basics of ethical hacking
-- Importance of penetration testing

 ## Screenshot
 ![Offensive Security Intro Badge](screenshots/offensive-security-badge.png)

-*Screenshot showing completion of the TryHackMe Offensive Security Intro lab.*
+*Screenshot showing completion of the Offensive Security Intro lab.*